Jaggi123/SADashboard/README.md

 # SADashboard
-Dashboard to visualize build execution status
+Dashboard to visualize build execution status \\
+Message to be show after a commit